-Join Nick Brazzi for an in-depth discussion in this video Creating and organizing bookmarks, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Creating and organizing bookmarks, part of Learning the Firefox Browser.

 - In this movie, we're going to talk about Bookmarks.
 If you visit a webpage often and you don't want to type in the address every time you visit it, you might want to set that page as a Bookmark.
 Or if you want to keep a record of a webpage that you plan to come back to later, you can Bookmark it.
 Bookmarks are just a way of saving a link to a webpage, and there are a few ways to create and access Bookmarks.
 First, I want to activate the Bookmarks Toolbar.
 To do that, I'm going to go up into the Toolbar and find this button that looks like a clipboard.

 When I click on that, I get a bunch of options for Bookmarks that we're going to talk about as we go through the rest of this movie.
 But I'm going to skip ahead a little bit here and go to where it says Bookmarks Toolbar, and I want to hit View Bookmarks Toolbar, and that gives me a new Toolbar underneath the address bar.
 Now, ultimately you may decide that you don't want to use the Bookmarks Toolbar, so you can turn it off later, but for now I want to keep it here, so that we can get a full picture of our options as we go through Bookmarks.
 So first, you want to go to a webpage that you want to Bookmark.